usd-wg/assets/README.md

 ### Submitting a New Asset

 Before submitting, take a look at an existing asset.
-A well formed example should include a read me doc with license, a screenshot and comments on how the asset is intented to be used and common issues to avoid.
+A well formed example should include a read me doc with license, a screenshot and comments on how the asset is intended to be used and common issues to avoid.

 A minimal schema test asset should include one representative asset per USD schema, with qualitative & quantitative descriptions, along with screenshots of what the asset should look like when correctly imported and exported.
 In addition, the